paypal/skipto/src/WordPress/skipTo/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Edit settings

+== Screenshots ==

+1. Example of the menu in action.

 == Changelog ==

 = 0.1.0 =
 * Initial release

+= 0.1.1 =
+* Changed the path to the JS to reflect the plugin name.

+= 0.1.2 =
+* Changed the SkipToMin.js to pull from the PayPal CDN, so the plugin now supports HTTPS.
+* Updates to the readme.

 == Authors ==
 **Nawaz Khan**